-On March 15, 2012, the Company, through a newly created subsidiary, entered into a contract to purchase substantially all of the assets, and to assume certain liabilities of the former Nassau Tool Works, Inc., for \$11.6 million (\$11,600,000) cash and 66,667 share of the Common Stock of AIRI, subject to positive or negative adjustments based on net working capital at closing.
-The acquisition was completed on June 20, 2012, and the acquired assets and liabilities and the business are now operated through our new third subsidiary NTW.
-The two former shareholders of the former Nassau Tool Works, Inc., have joined the Company pursuant to employment contracts.
+On March 15, 2012, the Company, through a newly created subsidiary, entered into a contract with NTW and its shareholders (the "NTW Sellers") to purchase substantially all of the assets, and to assume certain liabilities, for \$12.0 million (\$12,000,000), subject to positive or negative adjustments based on net working capital at closing.
+The acquisition was completed on June 20, 2012, and the assets, liabilities and the business of NTW is now operated through our new third subsidiary of the Company.
+The two former shareholders of NTW have joined the management team of the Company pursuant to management contracts

-The NTW Acquisition was financed by a combination of debt and equity.
+The acquisition of NTW, Inc was financed by a combination of debt and equity.
 The Company increased its borrowings from its existing revolving loan and term facilities which have been expanded (see Note 8), and raised equity from a Private Placement during June 2012 (see Note 9).

-The predecessor of NTW was founded in 1959 and was a manufacturer of aerospace components, principally landing gear for F-16 and F-18 fighter aircraft.
-In recent years approximately 80% of its net sales are direct to the US Government, specifically the US Navy and Air Force.
+NTW founded in 1959 is a manufacturer of aerospace components, principally landing gear for F-16 and F-18 fighter aircraft.
+In recent years approximately 80% of NTW's net sales are direct to the US Government, specifically the US Navy and Air Force.
 NTW believes that some of its products are ultimately shipped abroad to support foreign military sales by the US Government.
 NTW supplies both individual components for repair and complete landing gear for refurbishment.
 The balance of NTW's net sales involve machining, turning, deep-hole drilling, and trepanning projects for other aerospace manufacturers.

-The NTWAcquisition by AIRI results in a larger enterprise, with greater diversification of customers and aircraft platforms.
+The acquisition of NTW by AIRI results in a larger enterprise, with greater diversification of customers and aircraft platforms.
 The combined company has enhanced technical capabilities which we believe will lead to increased sales of landing gear product to our existing and prospective customers.

-The NTW Acquisition was accounted for under ASC 805, "Business Combinations."
+The acquisition of NTW was accounted for under ASC 805, "Business Combinations."
 The total purchase price was allocated to assets acquired and liabilities assumed based on a study of their relative fair values.
 The final valuation has been completed.
 The purchase price allocation is set forth below.